yogurt-foundation/yogurt-css-documentation/src/theme-invert.md

 ### Usage

-The basic set up for `theme="invert"` attribute is at the `<html>` tag.
-This allows `theme="invert"` to attenuate colors of the page theme but not changing any color of the application.
+The basic set up for `theme="invert"` attribute is with the `<html>` tag.
+This allows the utility to attenuate colors of the page theme but not changing any color of it.

 ```html
 <html theme="invert">